ramonvanalteren/jenkinsapi-old/doc/source/rules_for_contributors.rst

 Put simply: Write your tests first and only implement features required to make your tests pass.
 Do not let your implementation get ahead of your tests.

+Features implemented without tests will be removed.
+Unmaintained features (which break because of changes in Jenkins) will also be removed.

 Check the CI status before comitting
 ------------------------------------